Thomas-Delany/Thomas-Delany/readme.md

   However, this project has since been moved to Laravel in a private repo where I can work in a much more modular and professional environment.
 - The project I was working on with React and TailWind before I took it private: https://github.com/Thomas-Delany/Subdomain-with-React - This project has also been moved to a private repo due to the project's current evolution.
 Once completed, this app will be deployed as a mobile application and site.
-- My main page built with WordPress: [English Reservoir](https://www.englishreservoir.com/) 🌐 - I am currently in the migration phase for this site, and it will be moved to Laravel very soon!
+- My main page built with WordPress: [English Reservoir](https://www.englishreservoir.com/) 🌐 - This site was the original, which was done using WordPress.
+However, I have since migrated this site to Laravel, and this migration took me about four months in total.
+Given the recent rebranding too, I have also set up 301 redirects from all content pages (this was important because of their high SEO ranking) to anglossa.com and es.anglossa.com for English and Spanish pages respectively.
 - My YouTube channel for Spanish speakers: https://www.youtube.com/@Anglossa-ES
 - My YouTube channel for all others: https://www.youtube.com/@Anglossa
 - My Mars Rover Mission once mars has been colonized, which has been deployed at: https://lightgoldenrodyellow-kingfisher-429222.hostingersite.com/ + public